quantling/pyndl/paper/paper.md

 convenient bridges.

 <!-- WH extension of pyndl -->
-The design decision to make *pyndl* maintainable allowed, for example, extending the NDL learner to a learner for continuous inputs as cues, outcomes or both.
-When both cues and outcomes are continuous, the Rescorla Wagner learning rule changes to the Widrow-Hoff learning rule.
-This extension is added by keeping the API to the learner comparable to NDL and computationally exploiting the structure of the binary multi-hot features in the symbolic representation of language.
+In contrast to previous implementations, *pyndl* is easily extendable.
+For example, the NDL learner was extended to a learner for continuous inputs as cues, outcomes or both.
+When both cues and outcomes are continuous, the Rescorla-Wagner learning rule changes to the Widrow-Hoff learning rule.
+This extension is added by keeping the API to the learner comparable to NDL and computationally exploiting the structure of the multi-hot encoded features in the symbolic representation of language.

 <!-- Pyndl in research -->